 Registry Defragmenters have become popular – although not as much as registry cleaners!
 Unlike Registry Cleaners, defragmenting the registry may improve performance.
 Paging and Registry file fragmentation can be one of the leading causes of performance degradation related to file fragmentation in a system.
 Says TechNet:

 Standard defragmentation programs can neither show you how fragmented your paging files or Registry hives are, nor defragment them.
 Paging and Registry file fragmentation can be one of the leading causes of performance degradation related to file fragmentation in a system.

-But do not expect any real performance improvement, after using registry defragmenters – especially in the later version of Windows like, Windows Vista, Windows 7 or Windows 8.
+But do not expect any real performance improvement, after using registry defragmenters – especially in the later version of Windows like, Windows 10/8/7/Vista,.
 While you may use a registry defragger, as a matter of ‘good house-keeping’, one must be very careful in selecting a good safe Registry Defragmenter.

 Go here if you’d like to check out some Free Registry Defragmenters.